Macquarie Fields

 AreaSearch assessment indicates Macquarie Fields faces employment challenges relative to the majority of Australian markets

-Macquarie Fields has a skilled workforce with well-represented essential services sectors.
-The unemployment rate in June 2025 was 9.2%, showing an estimated employment growth of 5.7% over the past year.
+Macquarie Fields has a skilled workforce with prominent representation in essential services sectors.
+The unemployment rate was 9.2% as of June 2021.

 Frequently Asked Questions - Employment